Citrus taxonomy: Mandarins

 All characterized commercial varieties called mandarins are actually inter-species hybrids.
 Wu, et al., divided mandarins into three types, based on their degree of hybridization.
 In addition to genetically pure mandarins, a second type are the result of hybridization with pomelos followed by subsequent backcrossing with mandarins to retain only a few pomelo traits.
 The third type arose more recently from the crossing of these hybrids again with pomelos or sweet oranges (which are themselves crosses of hybrid mandarins and pomelos).
 This produces mandarins with more, longer stretches of pomelo DNA.
 Some commercial mandarins are hybrids with lemons, while several were found to have a significant contribution (35–65%) from papedas.

 'Mangshan wild mandarin' is a name used for all of the similar-looking wild mandarin-like fruit of the Mangshan area, but has been found to include two genetically-distinct groups, one representing pure, wild "true" mandarins (the mangshanyeju subspecies of C. reticulata), and the other the genetically-distinct and only distantly-related species, the mangshanyegan (C. mangshanensis), akin to another local fruit known as the yuanju, and found to be the most distant branch of all the citrus.

-In a limited genomic analysis, Feroniella was surprisingly found to cluster with C. reticulata deep within Citrus, leading botanist David Mabberley to propose that the sole member of this genus, F. lucida, be moved to the genus Citrus and rechristened C. lucida.
-Though this has received a degree of acceptence, two modern phylogenetic studies obtained results in conflict with Mabberley's, and retained Feronioella as a distinct genus closely related to Luminia, with which Swingle had placed Feroniella in a grouping referred to as 'wood apples'.
+In a limited genomic analysis, Feroniella was found to cluster with C. reticulata deep within Citrus, leading botanist David Mabberley to propose that the sole member of this genus, F. lucida, be moved to the genus Citrus and rechristened C. lucida.
+Though this has received a degree of acceptance, two modern phylogenetic studies obtained results in conflict with Mabberley's, and retained Feronioella as a distinct genus closely related to Luminia, with which Swingle had placed Feroniella in a grouping referred to as 'wood apples'.